PriyanshuBehera/Starve_free_readers_writers/README.md

     wait(rd_mutex); //ensuring only one read process gets the chance to update read_cnt read_cnt++;
     if(rd_cnt==1){
-        wait(wr_mutex); //first reader will ask for resource access for readers }
+        wait(res_mutex); //first reader will ask for resource access for readers }
     signal(rd_mutex); //releasing access for updation of read count